mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 ## Syntax Highlighting

-mdsvex uses [Prism](https://prismjs.com/) by default for syntax highlighting and you can have a look at [Prism themes](https://github.com/PrismJS/prism-themes) you can include in your styles.
+mdsvex uses [Prism](https://prismjs.com/) by default for syntax highlighting and you can have a look at [Prism themes](https://github.com/PrismJS/prism-themes) which you can include in your styles.

-You can do that and be done but I want to use a modern syntax highlighter like [Shiki](https://github.com/shikijs/shiki) that uses the same highlighter as VS Code which means you can use real themes.
+You can use a Prism theme and be done but I want to use a modern syntax highlighter like [Shiki](https://github.com/shikijs/shiki) that uses the same highlighter as VS Code which means you can use real themes.

 To use Shiki I'm going to create a custom highlighter which is only going to be a couple of lines of code.